Healthy Walks and Cycle Rides In Surrey – Elmbridge Borough Council

 Route: 45 minutes very slow.
 Plenty of seats en-route if needed.

-Meeting: The Clubhouse cafe, East Molesey, Cricket Club, Graburn Way, KT8 9AL
+Meeting: The Clubhouse Cafe, East Molesey, Cricket Club, Graburn Way, KT8 9AL (outside on the benches)

-Meeting: Claygate Centre for the Community, Elm Road, Claygate, KT10 0EH
+Meeting: Claygate Centre for the Community, Elm Road, Claygate, Surrey KT10 0EH

 Leaders: Jean, Andrew